 As the session ended Jimmy said he felt equipped to take on the challenges ahead.
 That he understood how he must avoid or at least interrupt the old destructive cycle of seeking perfection, of not going credit to himself, of punishing himself if he was not always the smartest guy in the room with the smartest comments.
 We stood up, shook hands and I wished him well.

 2020 – Follow Up

 I kept in touch with Jimmy sporadically over these 2 years.
 He said his awareness of the syndrome and that he was empowered to do something about it would be with him in every meeting and conversation for some time after that.
 He had moved the dial to 6 with fluctuations between 3 and 9.
-He said he is never fully able to totally ignore the impostor syndrome, that it is always there and so he has to constantly work and stay strong to keep it at bay.
-He continues to rise in the organization, and meets larger challenges, and interacts with ever more senior, qualified, successful, intelligent people.
+He said he is never fully able to ignore the impostor syndrome, that it is always there and so he has to constantly work and stay strong to keep it at bay.
+He continues to rise in the organization, meets larger challenges, and interacts with ever more senior, qualified, successful, intelligent people.
 He discusses it more openly with others, and in late 2019 he gave a lecture to his functional team (90 people) on what it is, how common it is and how it can be overcome.
-He wanted to help others by showing his own vulnerability, and he also felt teaching and socializing was helpful to his self too.
+He wanted to help others by showing his vulnerability, and he also felt teaching and socializing were helpful to himself too.

 Jimmy’s journey continues.

 Reflections on This Case from My Impostor Syndrome